-If you've got individual pages of a score or several different sections that you'd like to combine and play through continuously, tap the "Edit" button and select two or more files in the order that they should be combined.
+If you have pages of a score in individual PDFs or several different sections that you'd like to combine and play through continuously, tap the "Edit" button and select two or more files in the order that they should be combined.
 Then, use the "Merge" option to provide a title to create a new, multi-page PDF file in your library.

-Note: for Score only scans for new files periodically.
-If you've just added something that's not showing up, just drag the score menu downward until you see the refresh symbol, then let go to update the listing.
+Note: forScore only scans for new files periodically.
+If you've just added something that's not showing up, drag the score menu downward until you see the refresh symbol, then let go to update the listing.